johngage/tlpf/content/post/sports-for-peace/index.md

 ##### **PEACE RACES**

-Peace Races have been held since 2001 to promote peaceful co-existence among pastoral communities in the Karamoja cluster Regions among Pokot, Turkana, Marakwet, and Karamojong communities
+Peace Races have been held since 2001 to promote peaceful co-existence among pastoral communities in the Karamoja Cluster Regions among the Pokot, Turkana, Marakwet, and Karamojong communities